scottlamb/moonfire-nvr/design/api.md

             because it also includes the wasted portion of the final filesystem block allocated to each file.
-        *   `days`: (only included if request parameter `days` is true) dictionary representing calendar days (in the server's time zone) with non-zero total duration of recordings for that day.
+        *   `days`: (only included if request parameter `days` is true) JSON object representing calendar days (in the server's time zone) with non-zero total duration of recordings for that day.
 Currently this includes uncommitted and growing recordings.
 This is likely to change in a future release for